IT security in hybrid working models

 - Use secure, unique passwords for applications and services

-- Carry out regular updates
+- Perform regular updates

-Maintaining full control with mobile device management
+Maintain full control with mobile device management

-- Configure network access
+- Configuring network access

 - Access management for individual users or roles